-BRIDGE PROGRAM WITH UW-MADISON'S DEPARTMENT OF AFRICAN-AMERICAN STUDIES
+BRIDGE PROGRAM WITH UW-MADISON'S AFRICAN AMERICAN STUDIES

-This academic partnership is designed to allow students to complete the M.A. in the Department of African American Studies and the Ph.D. in History.
-It enables the African American Studies student who specializes in the History area to meet the basic requirements of the History M.A. while completing a degree in African American Studies.
-Students may apply simultaneously to the two departments or may apply to the Department of History after they begin their program in the Department of African American Studies, usually in the fall of the first or second M.A. year.
+This academic partnership designed is to allow students to complete the MA in African American Studies and the PhD in History.
+It enables the African American Studies student who specializes in the History area to meet the basic requirements of the History MA while completing a degree in African American Studies.
+Students may apply simultaneously to the two departments or may apply to the Department of History after they begin their program in the Department of African American Studies, usually in the fall of the first or second MA year.

-For details, see The Bridge Program (https://history.wiscweb.wisc.edu/our-graduate-program/bridge-program/) or contact the graduate program coordinator.
+For details, see The Bridge Program (https://history.wisc.edu/our-graduate-program/bridge-program/) or contact the graduate program coordinator.